-If you don't qualify for Extra Help, you can still choose and join a Medicare drug plan that meets your needs.
-You'll have to pay the monthly premium, yearly deductible (some plans don't have a deductible), and any copayment or coinsurance for your prescription drugs.
+You can still choose and join a Medicare drug plan that meets your needs.
+You'll have to pay the monthly premium, yearly deductible (some plans don't have a deductible), and a share of the cost of your prescription drugs.